se-sic/VaRA-Tool-Suite/docs/source/vara-ts/benchbuild.rst

 How-to configure BenchBuild yourself
 ------------------------------------
-BenchBuild's configuration file ``.benchbuild.yml`` normally is placed inside the ``benchbuild`` folder, which is located in the vara root folder.
+BenchBuild's configuration file ``.benchbuild.yml`` normally is placed inside the ``benchbuild`` folder, which is located in the varats root folder.
 A default version of this file can be automatically generated with our tool :ref:`vara-gen-bbconfig`.
-To adapt and tune BenchBuild further, you can moify the different configuration flags in this config file.
+To adapt and tune BenchBuild further, you can modify the different configuration flags in this config file.
 The following list shows the most important ones:

 * Adding extra paths to the environment